 Drinking Water Testing

-Our Laboratory is certified by the State to test drinking water for bacteria, metals, nutrients, and other chemicals.
-We offer water testing for individuals (homeowners/renters) and public water utilities.
+Our laboratory is certified by the state to test drinking water.
+We offer water testing for homeowners, renters, and public water utilities.

 When to Test Your Water

 - the source of your water (private well or municipal water),

 - You should test your water each year for bacteria and nitrate/nitrite.
 Test sooner if there has been flooding in the area or if you notice changes in taste, odor, or appearance of the water.